eliasargandara/casting_agency/README.md

 #### Running Integration Tests
-The integration tests are located in `tests` directory and it is split into separate files for each resource endpoint.
+The integration tests are located in `tests` directory and are split into separate files for each resource endpoint.
 The tests expect the database name to be `casting_test`.
+The tests also expect authentication bearer tokens to be provided for Assistant, Director, and Executive roles using the `ASSISTANT_TOKEN`, `DIRECTOR_TOKEN`, and `EXECUTIVE_TOKEN` environment variables, respectively.

 Run the tests with the command:
 ```